 In a medium saucepan melt butter over medium heat.
 Add sage, and sauté until lightly browned.
 Set aside.
 Turn the heat down to low and add the puree to the pan.
 Let it warm a minute, then whisk in the Alfredo sauce.
 Heat through.
 Fold in the cooked pasta.
 Top with sage leaves.
 Serve with freshly ground pepper and Tabasco if you want a kick of heat.

-This post is shared with Food on Friday: Sauces at Carole's Chatter.
+This post is shared with Food on Friday: Sauces and Food on Friday at Carole's Chatter.